-Returning students (those currently attending) will be allowed to re-enroll before the new student open-enrollment.
-The re-enrollment fee for returning students is an insurance fee of \$75.
+Returning students, (those currently attending) will be allowed to re-enroll before the new student open enrollment.
+A non-refundable insurance fee is required.

 TUITION PAYMENTS

 Refer to the Hours and Tuition Rates Page to view current rates for the current year.
 Tuition payment is based on a yearly school rate, which for your convenience is broken into 10 equal monthly payments.
 The school year is from the last week of August through the 4th week of June.
 Days that the school is closed have been factored into the cost of operating the school and in determining the yearly school rate.
 No credit or reduction of monthly tuition payments will be made for the school closure days listed on the school calendar.